anviljs/anvil.output/README.md

-## Anvil Output Plugin
+## Anvil Output Extension

-This plugin is a core component of anvil and is required to function as expected.
+A core component of anvil required to function as expected.

 ## Installation

-anvil will install this plugin during post-install.
+anvil will install this extension during post-install.

 ## Normal Output

-This plugin will read the output path or list of output paths.
+This extension will read the output path or list of output paths.
 For each path in the output path, all output will be copied relative to their source path structure.

 ### Example Source Structure